Zoom is a tool for digital meetings, lectures and group discussions that is now a daily part of life at the University.

 As a student, you have the same usage rights in Zoom as your lecturers.
 This means you can create and schedule your own meetings, invite others to join, share screens and create breakout rooms.
 This means you can do group assignments in Zoom without a lecturer being present, as well as meet in a study group before or after lectures to discuss and revise.

-Doing group work in Zoom can have several advantages over meeting in person.
-For example, everyone can see the same thing at the same time on their screens without needing access to a projector or a whiteboard.
-Everyone can participate on equal terms even if, for example, someone lives far away and does not have the same access to campus.
-Click on the link below for tips on how to structure group work online.
+To work in a group using Zoom can have several benefits compared to meeting in-person.
+For example, everyone can see the same things simultaneously on the screen without the access to a projector or a whiteboard.
+Everyone can participate on the same terms even if, for instance, someone lives far away and doesn’t have the same ability to travel to campus.

-On some courses, you may be asked to make a recording in Zoom and upload it as part of an assessment.
-You can record whatever appears on the screen in Zoom, whether it is a presentation, a group discussion or your shared screen.
-If the recording is to be submitted via Canvas, you can upload it to your media library in Studio, which you can find in Canvas, and submit it from there.
-You can read more about this in the Studio student guide.
+In some courses, you might be asked to make a recording in Zoom and upload it as part of an examination assignment.
+You can record what is being shown on screen in Zoom, be it a presentation, a group discussion or your shared screen.
+If the recording is to be submitted on Canvas, you can upload the recording to your media file library in Studio in Canvas and submit it from there.
+You can read more about this in Studio's student guide.

-The recording feature in Zoom can also be used, for example, to record interviews for a paper or an assignment.
-But remember, you must always inform the participants of a meeting that they will be filmed.
-Zoom sends out an automatic notification when a recording starts, but you must also tell everyone in advance.
+The recording function in Zoom can also be used to record interviews that you’re conducting for a research paper or an assignment, for example.
+But remember that you must always inform the participants of the meeting that they will be recorded.
+Zoom will send out an automated message when the recording starts, but you must also inform in advance.

 Exams in Zoom